 Risotto alla Milanese is one of those all-time Northern Italian classics!
 Personally, I think that rice is just one of those blessings from God in that you can prepare so many, many recipes with rice . . . from salads, to side dishes, to main entree’s and even desserts (think rich rice pudding)!

-With many of us trying to reduce the amount of meat in our nutrition (I know that I’m on that journey), I decided to make more recipes with rice and beans as the focus for this month.
-Instantly Risotto Milanese came to my mind to find a ‘lighter’ version.
-It really wasn’t difficult at all; there are numerous recipes for Risotto with less calories.
+With many of us trying to reduce the amount of meat in our nutrition (I know that I’m on that journey), I’ve decided to make more recipes with rice and beans.
+Instantly Risotto Milanese came to my mind to prepare.

 I hope you enjoy this golden-colored rice ‘i primi’ (first course/entree in Italy) that gets its color from the addition of precious and rare saffron.
-The recipe is from Cooking Light and I added the traditional saffron for greater authenticity and of course the beautiful yellow color!
+Saffron is added in this unique risotto for greater authenticity to Milan, Italy (origin) and of course the beautiful yellow color!

 - 2 garlic cloves, minced

-- 1 cup Arborio rice or other short-grain rice
+- 2 cups Arborio rice or other short-grain rice

 - Combine saffron and broth in a small saucepan; bring to a simmer (do not boil).